 If you’d like to check whether your ketchup has gone bad, look out for these signs.

-Inspect the appearance of your bottle of ketchup by checking for any discolorations, mold, or growth on the bottle or the surface of the ketchup.
+Inspect the appearance of your ketchup bottle by checking for any discolorations, mold, or growth on the bottle or the surface of the ketchup.

 Next, you’d want to take a whiff of your ketchup.
-If it has an off or sour smell, be sure to toss it out.
+If it has an off or sour smell, toss it out.

 If everything seems okay, give it a taste and determine if it’s good to consume.
 If it tastes off, you may want to discard it because of the loss of quality.